matthew-brett/scipy-meson-work/developing_on_windows.md

 I boot Windows using an Intel Mac Mini desktop that I've upgraded to 32GB of RAM.
 The Intel part is important, because you [can't run Apple Bootcamp on the newer M1 Macs](https://support.apple.com/en-gb/HT201468).

+Note that, as of time of writing, you can get a free and functional download of Windows 10

 There are two barriers to doing this, both of which can be fairly easily
 overcome: